awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-reports.md

-# Amazon S3 Batch Operations Completion Report Examples<a name="batch-ops-examples-reports"></a>
+# Example: Requesting Amazon S3 Batch Operations Completion Reports<a name="batch-ops-examples-reports"></a>

-When you create an Amazon S3 batch operations job, you can request a completion report for all tasks or just for failed tasks\.
-As long as at least one task has been invoked successfully, Amazon S3 Batch Operations generates a report for jobs that have completed, failed, or have been cancelled\.
+When you create an Amazon S3 Batch Operations job, you can request a completion report for all tasks or just for failed tasks\.
+As long as at least one task has been invoked successfully, Amazon S3 Batch Operations generates a report for jobs that have completed, failed, or been canceled\.

 The completion report contains additional information for each task, including the object key name and version, status, error codes, and descriptions of any errors\.
-The description of errors for each failed task can be used to diagnose issues during job creation such as permissions\.
+The description of errors for each failed task can be used to diagnose issues that occur during job creation, such as permissions\.

-**Example Top\-Level Manifest Result File**
+**Example — Top\-Level Manifest Result File**
 The top\-level `manifest.json` file contains the locations of each succeeded report and \(if the job had any failures\) the location of failed reports, as shown in the following example\.

 ```